Witch trials in the early modern period: Decline of the trials: 1630–1750

 Rationalist historians in the 18th century came to the opinion that the use of torture had resulted in erroneous testimony.

 In 1712, Rabbi Hirsch Fränkel was convicted of witchcraft after completion of an inquisition by the Theological & Legal Faculties at the University of Aldorf.
-Rabbi Fränkel was a self-avowed Kabbalist, a follower the ancient Jewish tradition of mystical interpretation of the Bible.
+Rabbi Fränkel was a self-avowed Kabbalist, a follower of a Jewish tradition of mystical interpretation of the Bible.
 The Fränkel witchtrial was one of the first convictions obtained without the use of spectral evidence or confession obtained through torture.
 Fränkel was sentenced to life imprisonment and spent twenty-four years in solitary confinement in the tower of Schwabach.

 In France, scholars have found that with increased fiscal capacity and a stronger central government, the witchcraft accusations began to decline.
 The witch trials that occurred there were symptomatic of a weak legal system and "witches were most likely to be tried and convicted in regions where magistrates departed from established legal statutes".

 During the early 18th century, the practice subsided.
+The last people to be executed in England as witches are thought to be those convicted in the Bideford witch trial.
 Jane Wenham was among the last subjects of a typical witch trial in England in 1712, but was pardoned after her conviction and set free.
-The last execution for witchcraft in England took place in 1716, when Mary Hicks and her daughter Elizabeth were hanged.
 Janet Horne was executed for witchcraft in Scotland in 1727.
 The Witchcraft Act 1735 (9 Geo.
 2. c.
 5) put an end to the traditional form of witchcraft as a legal offense in Britain.
 Those accused under the new act were restricted to those that pretended to be able to conjure spirits (generally being the most dubious professional fortune tellers and mediums), and punishment was light.

 In Austria, Maria Theresa outlawed witch-burning and torture in 1768.
 The last capital trial, that of Maria Pauer occurred in 1750 in Salzburg, which was then outside the Austrian domain.